GoviKo/aClock/README.md

 Clock
 tick, tock, tick

-a clock haiku:
+a clock haiku: \n
-"The clock within mind
+"The clock within mind \n
-Go slow or faster- based on
+Go slow or faster- based on \n
 Our innerself!"